• Skip to primary navigation

 My Meyer Lemon St. Germain Bundtlettes combine that juicy, sweet citrus with the floral notes of St. Germain for a delicately springy sensation.
 St. Germain is an elderflower liqueur.
 The soft, floral fragrance of St. Germain is like a French perfume.
 Those aromatics along with the brightness of the lemon is such a romantic pairing.
 This recipe for Meyer Lemon St. Germain Bundtlettes captures that sweet romance in the cutest way possible.

-• Release Grease – The combo of the well buttered and evenly floured pan allows the bundt cake to easily release from the pan, without sticking!
-I always use butter, those non-stick sprays don’t hold up as well with a bundt.
+• Release grease - The combo of the well buttered and evenly floured pan allows the bundt cake to easily release from the pan, without sticking!
+I always use butter.
+Those non-stick sprays don't seem to hold up as well for me when baking with bundt cakes.

 • Get all up in there - Use a small pastry brush to get that butter in ALL of the nooks and crannies.